kn16h7/doomcaster/README.md

 ```

 Inside the folder these commands were ran, there'll be a file named
-"doomcaster-VERSION.zip", extract this fall and execute the install.sh
+"doomcaster-VERSION.zip", extract this file and execute the install.sh
 script inside it.
 Or change to the production/ directory inside the
 project and execute the install script.